 Relying on road cyclists is not only a unique way to address the wildlife-vehicle collision problem; it’s also far more effective than car-based data collection.
 By traveling more slowly and quietly than vehicles, cyclists are more likely to see both roadkill and live animals. “[Cyclists] have a unique perspective… that allows us to see things that other people are not noticing,” says Tim Marchant, describing his experience volunteering during the fall 2019 season.
 “I highly recommend it to folks.
 It’s a nice way to use the bicycle for productive purposes.”

 A real-time dashboard lets volunteers and others track observations made by project cyclists.
+Click the image to be taken to the dashboard.

 For Dylan Malloy, volunteering changed his perspective when he’s behind the wheel as well as on his bike.
 “Even driving, I’m paying attention to… the [crossings] that wildlife are around,” explains Malloy, a cyclist who volunteered in Fall 2019.
 “Montana is this huge expanse of area, and there’s really not a ton of those crossings designated for animals.”